Vegan Pork Tenderloin Roast with Apples and Onions

 Cut two apples into wedges and do the same with an onion.
 I used a red and a green apple and a red onion because I thought the colors were pretty together.

-Toss the apples and onions with a little olive oil until lightly coated and place in the baking dish with the vegan pork tenderloin and a couple sprigs of fresh rosemary.
+Toss the apples and onions with a little olive oil until lightly coated and place in the baking dish with the vegan pork tenderloin and a couple of sprigs of fresh rosemary.